mahendrapaipuri/ceems/README.md

 Although CEEMS was born out of a need to monitor energy and carbon footprint of compute workloads, it supports monitoring performance metrics as well.
 In addition, it leverages [eBPF](https://ebpf.io/what-is-ebpf/) framework to monitor IO and network metrics in a resource manager agnostic way.
+It also supports eBPF based zero instrumentation continuous profiling of compute units.

 ## 🎯 Features